Duration: 1 year and 2 months

 This design differentiates from the existing design in that it incorporates a tab system.

-Landing Page Iterations (Part One)
+Landing Page Iterations

 I was told to focus more on the landing page design, so I made different variations incorporating different visual elements.
 Colors are also based on existing branding for CalSPEED.